Buying an Arizona Home Rental

 For higher-cost repairs, also worth considering is to provide a home warranty, but require the tenant to pay the deductible ($50 to $75) for a service call.
-This has three great benefits … (1) the tenant has a single number to call for any significant issue, (2) that call is NOT coming to you, the landlord, and (3) the tenant is going to think twice about making a call that is going to cost him/her some money.
+This has three great benefits … (1) the tenant has a single number to call for any significant issue, (2) that call is NOT coming to you, the landlord/owner, and (3) the tenant is going to think twice about making a call that is going to cost him/her some money.

-The lease should also make clear that the tenant is responsible for maintaining appliances (fridge, washer, dryer, dishwasher, microwave), and for any damage caused by appliances, even if those appliances are provided by the landlord … in which case, the lease must make clear that the rent does not include anything for such appliances, and is not altered if any appliance does not work.
+The lease should also make clear that the tenant is responsible for maintaining appliances (fridge, washer, dryer, dishwasher, microwave), and for any damage caused by appliances, even if those appliances are provided by the landlord … in which case, the lease must make clear that the rent does not include extra rent for such appliances, and is not altered if any appliance does not work.
 The appliances must be in working order at the start of the lease, of course.

 Size matters, but not much.
 To most tenants, the first issue with a rental property is the fit to the basic needs … safe area, bedrooms, bathrooms.
 The next issue in priority is the rent.
 As long as the basic needs are met, the size of the bedrooms, the square feet of the home, one- verses two-stories and other such “size” issues are of less a concern than the amount of the rent.

-For good probability of a positive cash flow with 75% financing at an interest rate near 6%, the maximum purchase price that can be paid for a metro-Phoenix SFD investment property is about twelves times the annual gross rent, the “gross rent multiplier” (GRM).
+For good probability of a positive cash flow with 75% financing at an interest rate near 6%, the maximum purchase price that can be paid for an investment property is about twelves times the annual gross rent, the “gross rent multiplier” (GRM).
 The GRM of 20 in the criteria list is the highest for the “list price” that should be considered, and this only for an ideal property and presuming a lower negotiated price.